 Ten Rittenhouse Square

-Located on Philadelphia’s Rittenhouse Square, this 475,000-gross-square-foot, 33-story building contains 161 condominium residences, 13,600 square feet of ground level retail, and approximately 175 below-grade parking spaces on a one-acre site fronting on three streets.
+Located on Philadelphia's Rittenhouse Square, this 475,000-gross-square-foot, 33-story building provides 161 condominium residences, 13,600 square feet of ground level retail, and approximately 175 below-grade parking spaces on a one-acre site fronting on three streets.

 The building's red brick and limestone facades recall those of an early 20th century generation of Philadelphia Center City buildings but also nod to luxury apartment buildings of the same period built on New York's Park Avenue and Chicago's Gold Coast.
 Nearly all of the building's residential units feature unusually high ceilings, large bay windows, and balconies or terraces.
 The building's amenities include a shared roof garden with adjacent pool, spa, and fitness center; private storage rooms for all units; and 175 below-grade parking spaces.